In the custom apparel industry, there are a variety of decorated apparel methods you can choose from.

 This is a great printing method for decorators who are looking to start or expand their custom apparel business.

-Also, you are able to pump out a large number of t-shirts with very intricate designs, fairly quickly.
+With DTG, you are able to pump out a large number of T-shirts with very intricate designs, fairly quickly.
 Your turnaround time is much shorter and you will have more time to handle other administrative aspects of your business, such as payroll or marketing.